minnelab/Computer-Science-Workshop/Day1/Git/README.md

+# Git

-# Git Exercise: Contributing to a Repository
+## Git Exercise: Contributing to a Repository

 In this exercise, you'll learn the basic Git workflow for contributing to a project.
 Follow these steps: